PensionBee/ddd-workshop/README.md

         Street
         City
         Postcode
-    Order Lines              # 'Order Lines' is a collection of 'Order Line' Entities Order Line 1
+    Order Lines # A collection of 'Order Line' Entities, which are independent of each other but may affect the overall `Order` Entity
+        Order Line 1
-            ID               # Each 'Order Line' has it's own unique ID Product ID       # 'Product ID' is likely a reference to a specific `Product` instance Product Price
+            ID # Each 'Order Line' has it's own unique ID Product ID
-            Quantity         # 'Quantity' could change throughout the lifecycle of an 'Order Line' (a customer could edit this before dispatch)
-            Total Price      # 'Total Price' could change throughout the lifecycle of an 'Order Line' (e.g. if the 'Quantity' changes or a discount is applied because the order is delayed)
+            Product Price
+            Quantity
+            Total Price
         Order Line 2
             ID
             Product ID